carkod/jobhub/README.md

 - Front-end website: Reactjs, Redux.
 This is a showcase website, available for public access to show restricted content to recruiters, prospective employers and google search.
 - Front-end admin panel: Reactjs, Redux.
 This is an internal application, made for managing all the recruitment data and the professional profile showed in the website.

+## INSTALLATION
+- `yarn install && yarn start`
+- Npm does not work with Docker setup.

 ## DEVELOPMENT AND DEBUGGING

 - Execute debugger in .vscode F5
 - Edit `.env` and `docker-compose.yml` files and adjust to each environment

+> Actions and reducers should be exactly the same for both web and hub

 ## DEPLOYMENT

+- Change hub/.env and web/.env APIs to production
 - Try docker make sure the image works:
-`docker build --tag jobhub . && docker compose up`
+`docker build --tag jobhub . && docker-compose up`

-- Build and deploy image to hub.docker and test docker-compose `docker build --tag jobhub . && docker tag jobhub carloswufei/jobhub:latest && docker push carloswufei/jobhub && docker-compose up`
+- Build and deploy image to hub.docker and test docker-compose (this cannot be done in a GH action because of lack of .env with secrets)
+`docker build --tag jobhub . && docker tag jobhub carloswufei/jobhub:latest && docker push carloswufei/jobhub && docker-compose up`

-- Go to the server and `docker-compose up -d`
+- Go to the server and `docker-compose pull && docker-compose up -d`

 ## PORTS

+Both prod and dev:
-- Hub :80 and 8080 for container
+- Hub 8081
-- Web :81 and 8081 for container
+- Web 8080
-- Back :9000 and :82 for container
+- Back 8082

+## PDF generator
+Uses puppeeter to render an HTML page and then generate PDF from it
+- `type` field supports currently only `"cv" or "cl"` (Curriculum Vitae or Cover Letter).
+Any other type will fallback to CV
+- To add new types
+  1 Add new endpoint that supports the new type
+  2 Create template with styling as `type.jsx`
+  3 Modify `/generate/pdf` function to add this new type